Complete Type Safety Guide for Next.js and Supabase with TypeScript

 export type PostInput = z.infer<typeof PostInsertSchema>

-export type PostUpdateInput = z.infer<typeof PostUpdateSchema>
+export type PostUpdateInput = z.infer<typeof PostUpdateSchema>Use in Server Actions:

 // actions/posts.ts